ravenvanewijk/roadroute-lib/README.md

-# roadroute-lib
+# Roadroute Library

-Library to create route routes on OSXnx data street maps
+This library provides functionality to compute road routes from point A to point B using OSMnx.